cosmos/cosmos-sdk/docs/learn/advanced/07-cli.md

 ## Environment variables

-Each flag is bound to it's respecteve named environment variable.
+Each flag is bound to its respective named environment variable.
 Then name of the environment variable consist of two parts - capital case `basename` followed by flag name of the flag. `-` must be substituted with `_`.
 For example flag `--home` for application with basename `GAIA` is bound to `GAIA_HOME`.
 It allows reducing the amount of flags typed for routine operations.
 For example instead of:

 ```shell
 gaia --home=./ --node=<node address> --chain-id="testchain-1" --keyring-backend=test tx ... --from=<key name>